 If you are looking for a new flat share, then the roommate casting is part of it in most cases.
 Because your potential flatmates naturally want to know who they will be living with in the future.
 But what can you expect at the casting?
 What questions should you expect?
 And how should you introduce yourself?
-We give you 7 tips to improve your chances of getting a room in a shared apartment.
+We give you 7 tips for roommate casting to improve your chances of getting a room in a shared apartment.

 1. First impression